RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 You don't need to disable the on-board sound if you don't want to, but I would recommend it as can simply ALSA configuration and avoid some configuration issues later.
 The commands to enable USB audio and disable the on-board sound card are below:

-Modify the raspberry pi boot config file (`nano /boot/config.txt`) and comment out the `dtparam=audio=on` line by putting a `#` in front of it like this:
+Modify the raspberry pi boot config file (`sudo nano/boot/config.txt`) and comment out the `dtparam=audio=on` line by putting a `#` in front of it like this:
 ````
 #dtparam=audio=on
 ````

-Modify the raspberry pi boot config file (`nano /boot/config.txt`) and ADD the following lines to those already there:
+Modify the raspberry pi boot config file (`sudo nano/boot/config.txt`) and ADD the following lines to those already there:
 ````
 dtparam=audio=off
 ````